Mark Andrews Player Prop Bets for NFL Week 18 | Baltimore vs. Pittsburgh 1/9/2022

 Season Stats

-- Andrews has been the target of 138 of his team's 579 passing attempts this season, or 23.8% of the target share.
+- So far this season, 23.8% of the 579 passes thrown by his team have gone Andrews' way.

-- Andrews has seen the ball thrown his way 19 times in the red zone this season, 26.8% of his team's 71 red zone pass attempts.
+- Andrews (19 red zone targets) has been the recipient of 26.8% of his team's 71 red zone pass attempts.

-- The Ravens, who rank 16th in the NFL in points scored, have attempted a pass 54.6% of the time while opting for the ground attack 45.4% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Andrews' matchup with the Steelers.